fafalone/RegShellWindow/README.md

 Note that for it to start your app if it's not running with the path in question registered, it will have to be the default that opens when you pass a folder to ShellExecuteEx (i.e. registered as an Explorer replacement on the system).

 After Windows XP the API changed.
 I've completed this demo for Windows 7-10, which uses the SelectItem in IShellView.
 Windows XP uses IShellFolderViewDual instead.

+### Update

+v2.1 fixes a bug in tbShellLib where an entry is missing from IFolderView, breaking programs that query more detailed info.

 ### Requirements
 [twinBASIC Beta 236 or newer](https://github.com/twinbasic/twinbasic/releases)